Intellectual and Industrial Property Law

 Commercial and Corporate Law, Insurance and Compensation Law, Enforcement and Bankruptcy Law, Competition Law, Labor Law, Privatization Law…

-ZUBEYDE DENIZ SEZER is graduated from Yeditepe University, Faculty of Law in 2017.
-She has started and completed her legal internship …
+FATMA CIMEN is graduated from Marmara University, Faculty of Law in 2014 and has completed her legal traineeship in a boutique law firm …